 With seven neurologists and nine neurosurgeons on staff, backed by a host of critical care specialists, Lafayette General continues to work diligently to ensure that stroke protocols meet national benchmarks for best practices.

-LGMC's Stroke Program offers the full continuum of care from the Emergency Department all the way to rehabilitation at LGMC's Physical Medicine & Rehabilitation Unit.
-A Stroke Support Group meets in the hospital’s Owen Auditorium at 3 p.m. on the second Tuesday of every month.
+LGMC's Stroke Program offers the full continuum of care from the Emergency Department all the way to rehabilitation at Lafayette General Orthopaedic Hospital's Physical Medicine & Rehabilitation Unit.
+The stroke rehabilitation unit located achieved The Joint Commission's Disease Specific Certification as a Stroke Rehab Unit in 2015.
+In addition,

 Warning signs and symptoms of stroke:

-Sudden numbness or weakness of the face, arm or leg, especially on one side of the body
+- Sudden numbness or weakness of the face, arm or leg, especially on one side of the body

-Sudden confusion, trouble speaking or understanding
+- Sudden confusion, trouble speaking or understanding

-Sudden trouble seeing in one or both eyes
+- Sudden trouble seeing in one or both eyes

 - Sudden trouble walking, dizziness, loss of balance or coordination

 - Sudden, severe headache with no known cause

 If you, or someone you are with, has

 .
 DO NOT drive yourself.
 DO check the time when the first warning sign or symptom began.
 You or the person who is with you will be asked this important question later.

 After a stroke, it may seem that no one understands what you're going through.
 You may feel isolated and adrift.
 The Acadiana Stroke Support Group

 is here to help.
 We are a support system for survivors and families, to provide that 'life raft' of hope and understanding on the road to recovery.
 Register online today

-or for more information, call 289-7740.
+or for more information, call 289-7740